populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-* You can also modify the plug values by hand
+* We can also modify the plug values by hand
     * Note: the "output_directory" of a Nipype process corresponds to the folder where Nipype writes the Matlab scripts during execution and has to be set.

 .. image:: ../images/node_controller_4.png